isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 we delay checking until instantiation time.
 We consider this a worthwhile tradeoff.

-Note that using non-local, non-dependent names (such as `debug` and `cerr`) also introduces context dependencies that may lead to "mysterious" errors.
+Note that using non-local, non-dependent names (such as `debug` and `cerr`) also introduces context dependencies that may lead to “mysterious” errors.

 ##### Note